thekoma/openshift4_vmware_infra_provisioner/README.md

 Features:
 ------------
 - **You don't need DHCP**
-- check for yout environment
+- check for your environment
 - Validate your configuration
 - Validate your DNS
 - Configure an HaProxy (not deploy it, only configure ATM)